goshiphq/goship-cms/content/blog/how-businesses-can-prepare-for-holiday-shipping-season-2021.md

 ---
-title: How Businesses Can Prepare for Holiday Shipping Season 2021
+title: How to Prepare Your Business for Holiday Shipping Season 2021
 intro: With the 2021 holiday season coming up, businesses need to prepare a bit more than usual.
 Because of the COVID-19 pandemic, freight carriers have been busier than ever all year, and shipping lines are already clogged up.
 To